nacmonad/WhisperHelper/README.md

 4. **Text Insertion**
    - Determine the currently focused application/text field using X11 or Wayland protocols
    - Simulate keyboard typing to insert the text using libraries like `xdotool` or `ydotool`
-   - Implement clipboard fallback using a library like `pyperclip`
+   - Implement clipboard fallback using a library like `xclip` or `wl-clipboard`

 5. **Configuration**
    - Create config file for API endpoint, hotkeys, and other preferences